Client Application One using ASP.NET Core MVC

 • Public Data Link: Always visible, linked to the GetPublicData action of the Home Controller.

-• Protected Data Link: Visible only when the user is logged in and linked to the GetProtectedData action in the Home Controller.
+• Protected Data Link: Visible only when the user is logged in, linked to the GetProtectedData action in the Home Controller.

 • Login and Register Links: Visible when the user is not logged in.

-• Logout Button and Username: Visible when the user is logged in, showing the registered User Name and providing a logout button.
+• Logout Button and Username: Visible when the user is logged in, displaying the registered Username and providing a logout button.

 So, modify the _Layout.cshtml file as follows.
 This layout ensures that our application dynamically shows or hides navigation options based on the user’s authentication status.